crashoverride777/swifty-ads/README.md

 (see the sample project or http://stackoverflow.com/questions/26913799/ios-swift-xcode-6-remove-println-for-release-version)

-# Set up AdMob SDK and frameworks (Cocoal Pods is the recommended way)
+# Set up AdMob SDK and frameworks

 https://developers.google.com/admob/ios/quick-start#prerequisites

+I would recommend using Cocoa Pods.

 # Use helper with custom ads